 *Criteria specific to the endowed awards

 Scholarship awards are based on the availability of funds and through the application that meets the established criteria with particular emphasis on financial need.
-After reviewing applications, recommendations for awards are made by the RHSF Scholarship Committee, except for the Chelini awardees who are selected by the RHS Counseling Department.
-The Committee will mail award checks directly to student accounts at their respective Colleges and Universities in August, 2020.
+After reviewing all applications, recommendations for awards are made by the RHSF Scholarship Committee, except for the Chelini awardees who are selected by the RHS Counseling Department.
+The Committee will mail award checks directly to student accounts at their respective Colleges and Universities in summer, 2021.
 Funds are not mailed to students.
 Individual details will not be made public; only the names of the winners will be announced.

 Applications must be completed by each student personally.
 The decisions of the RHSF Scholarship Committee are final.
 Any information you submit is confidential; however, if you are an award recipient, your name, the award name and the name of your university/college may be announced or printed.

-About the Redwood High School Foundation Scholarship
+About the Redwood High School Foundation Scholarships

 Redwood High School Awards (~30 Awards/Average $1,000)

 Recognizing students who excel despite economic hardship